 There are a number of production service companies that operate across Lapland.
 We’re happy to tell you more, so please get in touch.

 Thanks to the Finnish concept of Everyman’s Right, most of the Lapland nature is free to film in.
-In the case of Korouoma, this means that if your production is on a smaller scale and does not cause disturbance to the nature, there is a chance you may not need to worry about permits at all.
+In the case of Korouoma, this means that if your production is on a smaller side and does not cause disturbance to the nature, there is a chance you may not need to worry about permits at all.
 But if you’re unsure, it’s always best to ask.

 The Korouoma Nature Reserve is managed by Metsähallitus (Parks & Wildlife Finland), and permits are required for off-road traffic and any temporary structures.
 Metsähallitus handles filming and permit applications on a case by case basis.
 For more information, please see their instructions for permits for film production in state-owned areas in Finland.